 Cult movie goddess Deschanel earned more indie points when she formed band She and Him with singer-songwriter M Ward in 2008.
-They’ll release their latest album ‘Classics’ this autumn.
 Moviegoers also got a dose of Deschanel’s singing voice in films like Elf and (500) Days of Summer.
 She was previously married to Death Cab for Cutie frontman Ben Gibbard.

 Four decades on and it’s still hard to tell if William Shatner’s taking the piss out of us or not.
-He’s survived endless derision and just released his fourth solo album proper, whose cover looks like this, and which features collaborations from people as diverse as Sheryl Crow, The Strokes’ Nick Valensi, and Deep Purple’s Ian Paice.
+He’s survived endless derision and released his fourth solo album proper in 2011.
+Its cover looks like this, and features collaborations from people as diverse as Sheryl Crow, The Strokes’ Nick Valensi, and Deep Purple’s Ian Paice.

 It’s not often that famous actors turn their hands to singing without disastruous results but Scarlett Johanson surprised us all when she released an album of Tom Waits covers entitled ‘Anywhere I Lay My Head’.
 Woody Allen’s latest muse earned an 8/10 for the LP and bagged herself an NME cover in the process.